Dr Keith Tarnowski

 - EPSRC Doctoral Prize Fellowship, 2016-17, £53k (PI)

 - Tarnowski KM, Nikbin KM, Dean DW & Davies CM (2018) A Unified Potential Drop Calibration Function for Common Crack Growth Specimens.
 Experimental Mechanics.
 View this article in WRRO

 - Tarnowski KM, Nikbin KM, Dean DW & Davies CM (2017) Improvements in the Measurement of Creep Crack Initiation and Growth Using Potential Drop.
 International Journal of Solids and Structures.
 View this article in WRRO

 - Tarnowski K, Dean DW, Nikbin KM & Davies CM (2017) Predicting the influence of strain on crack length measurements performed using the potential drop method.
 Engineering Fracture Mechanics, 182, 635-657.
 View this article in WRRO

-- Tarnowski K, Davies CM, Dean DW & Nikbin KM (2015) The Influence of Plasticity on Crack Length Measurements Using the Potential Drop Technique In Kang J, Jablonski D & Dudzinski D (Ed.), Evaluation of Existing and New Sensor Technologies for Fatigue, Fracture and Mechanical Testing (pp. 73-96).
+- Tarnowski KM, Davies CM, Dean DW & Nikbin KM (2015) The Influence of Plasticity on Crack Length Measurements Using the Potential Drop Technique, Evaluation of Existing and New Sensor Technologies for Fatigue, Fracture and Mechanical Testing (pp. 73-96).
 View this article in WRRO

 Conference proceedings papers